 In other words, the marijuana industry might still be fairly new, but retailers and dispensaries do have other industries and histories that they can look to for guidance in terms of creative marketing.
 In fact, you can find some ideas to overcome marijuana advertising challenges here.

 As the marijuana industry continues to grow, particularly as recreational marijuana grows, competition will become tougher.
-When supply outweighs demand (as we’ve seen in Oregon), advertising and marketing becomes so much more important.
+When supply outweighs demand (as we’ve seen in Oregon), advertising and marketing become so much more important.
 The key for every marijuana-related business is to prepare a comprehensive, long-term marketing and advertising strategy now.

-Even if things aren’t overly competitive today and advertising doesn’t seem like a necessary investment this year, it will become competitive and necessary in the near future.
-The winning businesses will be the ones that are ready for it.
+Even if things aren’t overly competitive today and advertising doesn’t seem like a necessary investment this year, it will become highly competitive and necessary in the near future.
+The winning businesses will be the ones that are well prepared.